adamcee/per-scholas-react-course/README.md

 **I've added some background colors to help you visualize the page structure.
 I HIGHLY recommend adding background colors to help you visualize as you apply flexbox styles to structure the page.**

 1. First, apply flexbox to put the header at the top of the page, and everything else below the header.
-[This might help](header.md)
+[This might help](header.md).
 2. Then, use flexbox to create your three column-layout (left, center, right).
 [This might help](three-column-layout.md).
 3. Next use flexbox to create the "content sections" of the center column.
+[This might help](content-sections.md).
 4. Now make sure your first "Hero Section" with the large text is styled well.